vorant/ChromeExtensionUpwork/README.md

 # Upwork Extension for Chrome browser

-Help to filter suitable projects
+Help to find appropriate projects and exclude unwanted.

+Project is written on ES6 javascript standart.
+So I used babel and browseryfy.

 ### Get started